nimigeanu/encrypted-hls-live-streaming/README.md

 	Also note that **the enpoint may not be ready** as soon as CloudFormation stack is complete; it may take a couple minutes more for the server software to be compiled, installed and started on the virtual server so be patient

-2. Test the video playback by opening the above `TestPlayerUrl` in a browser
+2. Test the video playback by opening the above `TestPlayerUrl` (as output by CloudFormation) in a browser

 	Once again, node that this may not be available right away; resources do take time to get set up, especially on lower-end virtual server instances